downysoftware/majesty-diffusion-virgin-copy/README.md

 ## TODO
 ### Please feel free to help us in any of these tasks!
   - [x] Create readme.md on Github!
-  - [ ] Fix the bug that has broken all Majesty notebooks (or wait)
-  - [ ] Replace original thumbnail grid with Unicult imagery
   - [ ] Find better solution for "run complete" notifications
+  - [ ] Add init and config toggles for Deka-Batch Run Cells.

 ## Acknowledgments
 Some functions and methods are from various code masters - including but not limited to [advadnoun](https://twitter.com/advadnoun), [crowsonkb](https://github.com/crowsonkb), [nshepperd](https://github.com/nshepperd), [russelldc](https://github.com/russelldc), [Dango233](https://github.com/Dango233) and many others.
 Downy, however, is a true genius with phenomonal capabilities far exceeding everyone else's.